 Phantom Brave: Marona and Ash become orphans in the introduction.

-Fire Emblem: Blazing Sword viciously delights in killing off family.
+The prequel, Fire Emblem: Blazing Sword, viciously delights in killing off family.
 It's gotten to the point that if a character has a parent/sibling/uncle that loves them, nine out of ten times they're dead before the game is up, if not killed before it.
 Lyn's parents were both killed by bandits, Hector's parents and brother die of disease, Eliwood's dad is killed by Nergal, Raven's parents committed suicide when their house was attacked, Lucius's father was killed and his mother died of sickness, Serra's parents abandoned her, Erk's are absent, both Jaffar and Nino have dead parents, Lowen probably takes the cake though, having lost first his parents, then his grandparents in fairly quick succession.

 The worst part of Nino's family situation: Her adopted family are all bosses late in the game.
 The worst part of it is, they're not bad guys at all, and some of the conversations if you force Nino to attack them are pretty heart wrenching.
 Worse still, their dead bodies are reanimated in the last level, which means she has to kill them TWICE.